Your Core Values Are Showing—Whether You Like It or Not

 That tension you feel?
 It’s the result of unspoken, undefined, or unenforced values.

 And it doesn’t go away with growth.
-It gets magnified.
+Without defining core values, hiring for character becomes difficult and every culture problem only gets magnified.

 What Real Core Values Look Like